jimmyrisk/GP-Quant/README.md

 # GP-Quant
-Companion code for *Gaussian Process Models for Quantitative Finance* by Mike Ludkovski and Jimmy Risk
+Companion code for the monograph *Gaussian Process Models for Quantitative Finance* by Mike Ludkovski and Jimmy Risk.
+Last update: October 2024.

 ### Software and Package Versions